lnahrf/vssm/README.md

 cart.items = [...cart.items, item]
 ```

-Don't interact directly with the state object, interact with it's parameters (interacting with the state object directly might lead to weird or unexpected behavior, like events not emitting or catching).
+Don't interact directly with the first-level state object, interact with it's parameters (interacting with the first-level state object directly might lead to weird or unexpected behavior, like events not emitting or catching).

 ```javascript
 // Don't